apache/activemq/THREAT_MODEL.md

 `ACTIVEMQ_HOME`), and start a JMX/RMI server and a Jetty container when those are enabled.
 It is a full daemon and makes **no** "no-side-effects" promise.
-The relevant question for an integrator is not *whether* it touches the host but *which* connectors and management surfaces are enabled. *(inferred — see §14 Q7)*
+The relevant question for an integrator is not *whether* it touches the host but *which* connectors and management surfaces are enabled. *(confirmed — see §14 Q7)*

 ### §5a Build-time and configuration variants